-Fay Selvan Accounting Officer
+Keith Smith Accounting Officer

-Statement on Regularity, Propriety and Compliance for the year ended 31 August 2020
+Statement on Regularity, Propriety and Compliance for the year ended 31 August 2022

 As accounting officer of Big Life Schools I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with EFSA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2019.
+As part of my consideration I have had due regard to the requirements of the Acadamies Trust Handbook 2021.

-I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2019.
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Acadamies Trust Handbook 2021.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date and if any instances are identified after the date of this statement these will be notified to the Board of Trustees and the ESFA.
+I confirm that, other than the two Finance Issues highlighted below, there were no instances of material irregularity, impropriety or funding non-compliance have been discovered to date and if any instances are identified after the date of this statement these will be notified to the Board of Trustees and the ESFA.